The Day After Russia Attacks

 For starters, Sirisena is having trouble controlling the SLFP, which he leads.
 Many members of the party remain loyal to Rajapaksa, who currently holds a seat in parliament and remains a SLFP member.
 There are ongoing rumors that a new, pro-Rajapaksa party could eventually be formed; what’s less clear is whether Rajapaksa himself would actually leave the SLFP.
 Regardless, a deeper or more permanent split within the SLFP would weaken the party, undermine Sirisena’s reform agenda, and complicate upcoming local government elections.
 In February, Rajapaksa even opened a new political office, which has fueled additional speculation.

 To be sure, the reform agenda would be difficult for any government to implement because it is so sprawling, with elements of constitutional reform, economic policy changes, improved governance, and transitional justice.
-The timing and sequence of the items on the asked for a loan from the International Monetary Fund; negotiations remain ongoing and a deal is expected to be reached soon.
+The timing and sequence of the items on the docket is an open question, but the government appears to be prioritizing constitutional reform and economic changes.
+These sets of reforms are arguably less controversial than the others.
+Constitutional reform will focus on abolishing the executive presidency (or further reducing the powers of the office), electoral reforms, and finding a lasting political solution to the nation’s longstanding ethnic conflict.
+Economic changes would likely include tax reform, trimming the public sector, moving toward a more market-driven economy, focusing on job creation and trade, implementing a more predictable tax regime, and reducing the budget deficit.
+In February, the government asked for a loan from the International Monetary Fund; negotiations remain ongoing and a deal is expected to be reached soon.